-Maryland BUI – Boating Under the Influence
+Aggressive Defense for Boating Under the Influence Charges

 Boating in Maryland is a very enjoyable recreational activity, but a weekend of fun in the sun can turn into a disaster if you are arrested for operating your boat under the influence of alcohol or drugs.
-Law enforcement agencies patrol the water just as others patrol the roads, and if they suspect that you are operating under the influence (OUI), you will be subject to sobriety tests and/or a breathalyzer test, just like you would if you were on the road.
+Law enforcement agencies patrol the water just as they do the roads, and if they suspect that you are operating under the influence (OUI), you will be subject to field sobriety tests and/or a breathalyzer test or blood test, just like you would if you were on the road.

 - How can a law enforcement officer know that I’m impaired if I’m tested on a moving surface?
-What happens if I caused an accident?

 Operating Under the Influence Laws